Canon 60D vs Nikon D3X

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 60D and the D3X have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the D3X have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 60D and D3X can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon D3X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Nikon D3X?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.